 For the next in our series of morning talks, we're joined by Rachel Steinberg (co-curator of Speculative Skins) and artist Amanda Turner Pohan, in conversation with the Naughton Gallery team.
 Meeting in Town Square, Botnaic Ave.

-The Book Club is an informal reading group, developing conversations around a range of books which link thematically to the gallery’s exhibition programme.
+The Book Club is an informal reading group meeting in the Naughton Gallery, developing conversations around a range of books which link thematically to the gallery’s exhibition programme.

 This time we're reading The Power, by Naomi Alderman.